ChengHsiangLu/Myofibroblast/README.md

 % a new variable finalIndexGeneric which is the intersection of three other variables: biotypeindx, nonadditionalgenes, and mappableindx. finalIndexGeneric = intersect(biotypeindx,intersect(nonadditionalgenes,mappableindx));
-% find the indices of rows in RBarretTNFATGFBCnt that have a sum greater than 150. countindx = find(sum(RBarretTNFATGFBCnt')'>150);
+% find the indices of rows in RBarretTNFATGFBCnt that have a sum greater than 150 (an average of >1 per sample). countindx = find(sum(RBarretTNFATGFBCnt')'>150);

 % update finalIndexGeneric to be the intersection of finalIndexGeneric and countindx.